elynch90/linkeroo/README.md

 # linkeroo
 Don't just do, linkeroo.
-A shell utility tool written in python for mapping out paths of C/C++ dependencies for static linking.
+A shell utility tool written in python for mapping out paths of C/C++ dependencies for easier static linking.

 ## installation
 <pre>